lizhuangzi/SPU/README.md

 The training and testing files are in the dir. of "train" and "test".

 The pre-trained PU model is in the dir. "savedModel".

+We will further clean up our code to make it look easily.